fdschneider/bexis_traits/whitepaper_draft.md

 ### minimal definition of trait-datasets

 As a minimum consensus, trait datasets may be defined as follows:
-A trait-dataset contains measurements or facts (i.e. measurement values) about phenotypic characteristics of fitness or performance (i.e. measurement types, or traits) assigned to an entity of a biological taxon (i.e. a species or higher taxon).
-The entity or observation (i.e. the occurence) to which the reported measurement or fact apllies may differ in resolution -- depending on the scientific question -- and could be a subsample or bodypart, an individual specimen, an entire species or higher-level taxon.
+A trait-dataset contains measurements or facts (i.e. measurement values) (#Cat: the difference is not totally clear to me - is it the difference between field vs literature gathered data?) about phenotypic characteristics of fitness, behaviour or performance (i.e. measurement types, or traits) of individuals (or part of it) assigned to an entity of a biological taxon (i.e. a species or higher taxon).
+The entity or observation (i.e. the occurence) to which the reported measurement or fact applies may differ in resolution -- depending on the scientific question -- and could be a subsample or bodypart, an individual specimen, an entire species or higher-level taxon.

 ### standardised reference to taxon and trait definitions